mozilla/www.ccadb.org/cas/incident-report.md

 Anyone should feel encouraged to submit an Incident Report that’s founded upon credible and well-substantiated evidence.

 Some Root Store Operator policies require CA Owners to submit an Incident Report as described on this page after self-discovering or being made aware of an Incident (e.g., receiving and corroborating an issue described in a [Certificate Problem Report](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#161-definitions)).

-#### Who can submit an Audit Finding Report?

-Audit Finding Reports are expected to be submitted by either:
-- the CA Owner organization whose corresponding root CA certificate is included in the applicable Root Store(s); or
-- the CA Owner organization whose corresponding subordinate CA certificate is subject of the report (e.g., issued the problematic certificate(s)).

 #### Are there other ways to become involved in the reporting process?

 Absolutely!
-There are many ways to participate in the Incident and Audit Finding reporting processes beyond submitting new reports.
+There are many ways to participate in the incident reporting process beyond submitting new reports.
 Everyone is encouraged to actively contribute by commenting on existing reports and engaging in constructive discussions.
 This can include, but is not limited to:
 - providing additional information,
 - asking clarifying questions,
 - discussing technical aspects of the incident,